nuuuwan/news_lk3_data/README.md

 A memorandum of understanding (MoU) was signed, a short while ago, to develop infrastructure for the storage, regasification and supply of liquefied natural gas (LNG) for the Sobadhanavi Combined Cycle Power Plant at Kerawalapitiya.

-The agreement was signed between Sri Lanka’s LTL Holdings Limited and India’s Petronet LNG Limited, under the patronage of the Minister of Power and Energy Kanchana Wijesekara and the Deputy High Commissioner of India in Sri Lanka.
+The agreement was signed between Sri Lanka’s LTL Holdings Limited and India’s Petronet LNG Limited, under the patronage of the Minister of Power and Energy Kanchana Wijesekara and the Deputy High Commissioner of India in Sri Lanka Dr. Satyanjal Pandey.

-◼️
+The 350 MW LNG-based Combined Cycle Power Plant ‘Sobadhanavi’ is a landmark power project currently underway in the country and once commissioned it would be the largest IPP in the country and the first power plant to operate with LNG, paving way for the country to transition to greener forms of power generation from conventional thermal power.

+...

 [Data](articles/2f6f8f2b.json)